What a Personal Representative Needs to Provide

 If a deceased user consented or a court directs disclosure of the contents of electronic communications of the user, the custodian shall disclose to the personal representative of the estate of the user the content of an electronic communication sent or received by the user if the representative gives the custodian all of the following: 1.
 A written request for disclosure in physical or electronic form.
 2. A certified copy of the death certificate of the user.
 3. A certified copy of the letters testamentary, a small-estate affidavit or a court order.

-A.R.S. § 14-13107The personal representative must also provide a copy of the user's will, trust, power of attorney, or other record showing the user consented to disclosure, unless the user already set up an online tool directing access.
-Gathering these documents before contacting the platform saves time and avoids repeated requests.
+A.R.S. § 14-13107The representative must also provide a copy of the user's will, trust, or power of attorney showing consent.
+The exception is when the user already set up an online tool directing access.

 Additional Information the Platform May Request